akoniecki/AL-Go-OnPremise-Deployer/README.md

             import-module ALOps.ExternalDeployer
             Install-ALOpsExternalDeployer -ServerInstance test-onpremise
         ```
-    - Remember to register your app in Entra ID (Azure AD) to obtain your authContext secret (ClientID, ClientSecret, and TenantID) and configure your BC instance for Entra ID authentication.
+    - Be sure to register your app in Entra ID (Azure AD) to obtain the authContext credentials (ClientID, ClientSecret, and TenantID), and configure your BC instance for Entra ID authentication.

 ## 📊 Usage Statistics
 To improve AL-Go OnPremise Deployer, anonymized usage data is collected: